 Waldorf Academy offers exceptional opportunities for parents to place their young children in a safe, caring and educationally sensitive environment where you will find age-appropriate activities designed with a child’s intellectual, emotional, physical and social development in mind.
 Children are guided through their daily activities that include songs and games, indoor and outdoor free play, story time with puppets, nature activities and preparing a nutritious snack.
 Seasonal crafts, painting, gardening and baking are woven into each week.
 From the warmth and rhythm of the class, children develop a sense of security and confidence, make new friendships, and enjoy their connection with nature.
+CLICK HERE to go to Childcare website.

 Toddlers 18 months – 2 ½ years